cscully-allison/guidepost/readme.md

 - **Jupyter Notebook Integration**: Designed for your existing workflow.
 Load and interact with the visualization directly in your Jupyter environment.
 - **HPC Job Data Insights**: Visualize key metrics, including job runtimes, resource usage, and queue performance.
 - **Interactive Exploration**: Export selections of specific jobs or groups of jobs for deeper analysis.
-- **Lightweight and Easy to Use**: Focused on simplicity and efficiency for HPC users.

 ---